-ENG KIM HAW, 56, Malaysian Independent Non-Executive Director
+ENG KIM HAW, 57, Malaysian Independent Non-Executive Director

 Mr. Eng Kim Haw was appointed to the Board on 1 March 2021.
-He also sits on the Audit Committee and Nomination Committee of the Company.
+On 29 April 2022, he was appointed as the Chairman of the Audit & Risk Management Committee of the Company.
+He also sits on the Nomination Committee of the Company.

 He holds an Advanced Diploma of Accountancy from the Tunku Abdul Rahman University College.
 He is a fellow member of the Association of Chartered Certified Accountants (ACCA), United Kingdom and a member of Malaysian Institute of Accountants (MIA).
+He is currently the Chief Financial Officer at Sunsuria Berhad.